FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 - the source has multiple path segments, where the target only has one.
 This is also completely covered by `path`.
 - the target has multiple path segments, where the source only has one.
 At target node, fall back on the trivial relative path `.` until the path segments line up again. %% verify with Alvin

-%% Example code

-Operators, meanwhile, are the main tool for the parser developer to perform some data manipulation.
-The preferred approach is to keep them simple, just as `@staticmethod` functions under the parser class.
-If they are short and one-of, they may even be defined as `lambda` functions.
-For anything with more complexity, we suggest extending the schema.
-More on this topic in the part [Extending NOMAD-Simulations](schema_plugins.md).

-%% What if a connector node may be entirely absent, e.g. as with workflows.
+%% What if a connector node may be entirely absent, e.g. as with workflows?

 ## From Text to Hierarchies